 Maria cultivates just and sustainable initiatives for people and the planet.
-Through environmental advocacy and communication, she engages with diverse stakeholders and promotes place-based understanding of, and solutions to, complex environmental challenges.

-See her resume below
+See a snapshot of her resume below

 2013 - 2017